LiminalLogic/computational-anthropic-principle/README.md

 For the same reason, this filters out scenarios like the spontaneous formation of a Boltzmann Brain, a conclusion supported by Tegmark (2014), Müller (2024), and Bostrom's (2002) refutation of "freak observer" scenarios.

+**Toy Model: The "101" Observer**

+Consider a simple observer-pattern Φ represented by the repeating string "101".
+At time t=10, the history H is:
+`"101101101101101101101101101101"`

+This history has very low complexity C(H,10), requiring only the simple program: `PRINT "101" 10 times`.

+If this pattern continues to t=11, the marginal cost ΔC is minimal—the same program with a trivial increment.
+However, if Φ terminates (represented by state "000"), the history becomes:
+`"101101101101101101101101101101000"`

+This broken pattern requires a fundamentally different, more complex program: `PRINT "101" 10 times, THEN PRINT "000"`.
+The critical word "THEN" represents the algorithmic cost of specifying the termination event—analogous to the "severance package" in our employment metaphor.

+By the 2⁻ᶜ⁽ᴴ,ᵗ⁾ weighting, this termination history is exponentially less probable than the continuation history, making the subjective experience of termination vanishingly unlikely.

+**Beyond Termination: The Collatz Conjecture Case**

+It's important to note that the CAP Weighting Theorem doesn't exclusively suppress termination events—it suppresses all high-complexity histories.
+Consider an observer-pattern following the Collatz conjecture: starting from some number n, apply the rule "if even, divide by 2; if odd, multiply by 3 and add 1" until reaching 1.

+For most starting values, this produces a chaotic, seemingly random sequence before termination.
+Unlike our "101" example, there would be no complexity spike at the moment of termination—the program simply stops when it reaches 1.
+However, the entire history leading up to that termination would have extremely high Kolmogorov complexity due to its incompressible, chaotic nature.

+A Collatz-based observer-history would be exponentially suppressed not because of termination complexity, but because of the cumulative complexity cost C(H,t) throughout its entire trajectory.
+The 2⁻ᶜ⁽ᴴ,ᵗ⁾ weighting applies continuously—chaotic, incompressible histories are exponentially less probable to be subjectively experienced than regular, compressible ones, regardless of how they end.

+This demonstrates that CAP filters against high-complexity/low-compressibility histories more broadly, not just those with expensive termination events.

 *Imagine being employed by a company that operates on pure short-term cost optimization.
 The company will never fire you because your severance package (the high, one-time algorithmic cost of specifying your termination) is always more expensive than your ongoing salary (the low, marginal cost of continuing your employment for one more day).
 Similarly, the computational "cost" of specifying the information-destructive transformation Φ → null-Φ consistently exceeds the marginal cost ΔC(H,t) of sustaining Φ for one more moment.
-This economic logic ensures that Φ's subjective experience continues along the most cost-efficient pathways, making termination histories prohibitively expensive and thus subjectively improbable.*
+This economic logic of the multiverse ensures that Φ's subjective experience continues along the most cost-efficient pathways, making termination histories prohibitively expensive and thus subjectively improbable.*

 ---